-Allocation categories and recommendations The entire Otaki River sub-zone is classified as Category A to reflect the h leaky (semi-confined) nature of the deeper water bearing layers below the 0 gravels.
-Abstraction from deeper layers in this sub-zone is modelled to indu- almost immediate losses from the Otaki River.
-It is also noted that a relative hydraulic connection to the Otaki River is illustrated by the rapid groundwat response to stage changes in the Otaki River (GWRC, 2012).
-The Waitohu sub-zone is characterised by Holocene sands at the surface relatively less transmissive Q1 sand and late Quaternary (Q5/Q6) alluvial d depth.
-This zone hosts significant surface water features such as wetlands lakes within the Holocene sand materials.
-Abstraction from all depths has a to affect water levels and flows in surface water features hydraulically conn- the Holocene sand aquifer.
-The Waitohu sub zone is classified as Category in Q1 gravels along the Waitohu Stream channel which should be classified Category A up to a depth of 20m.
-Allocation criteria for ground zone include: dwater takes from the Otaki g proundwater management The Otaki River sub-zone is classified as Category A to all depths and it is recommended that allocation from this sub-zone is managed as equivalent to surface water abstraction from the Otaki River i.e. allocation should be referenced to 7-day MALF conditions in the Otaki River.
-Cumulative drawdown below the Q1 gravels in the Otaki River is unlikely to result in significant wetland drawdown or significant drawdowns at the coast. • The Waitohu sub-zone is classified as Category B to all depths except in Q1 gravels along the Waitohu Stream (to a depth of 20m) which are classified as Category A. All other areas, including areas traversed by the Waimanu Stream, are classified as Category B. It is recommended that allocation from the Waitohu Stream and adja Category A alluvium is referenced to flows in the Waitohu Stream at 7 MALF conditions.
-Allocation from Category B areas should be referenced to cumul drawdowns in the shallow unconfined aquifer adjacent to significant wetla Drawdown should not exceed 0.2m.
-Groundwater takes should be referenced to coastal aquifer drawdown a coastline.
-Otaki River Sub-zone Recharge Average annual recharge is 9.3x10 m with a lower quartile recharge of 7.7x10 m .
-Average daily recharge is 25,480m with a lower quartile of 21,100m Otaki River Sub-zone 7-day MALF (Otaki R.) 3,940 L/sec Waitohu Sub-zone Recharge Average annual recharge is 11.84x10 m with a lower quartile recharge of 8.92x10 m .
-Average daily recharge is 32,439m with a lower quartile of 24,438m Waitohu Sub-zone 7-day combined MALF 150 L/sec Existing NRP zones Otaki Groundwater Manage ement zone.
-Groundwater allocation at Jan 2016 No of groundwater takes m3/day x10 m /year Total zone (A+B): 33 34,185 8.413 Otaki River sub-zone (B): 24 24,715 5.448 Waitohu sub-zone (A+B): 9 9,470 2.965
+Hydraulic connectivity The entire Otaki groundwater sub-zone is classified as Category A to reflect the leaky (semi-confined) nature of the deeper water bearing layers below the Q1 gravels.
+Abstraction from deeper layers in this sub-zone is modelled to induce almost immediate losses from the Otaki River.
+It is also noted that a relatively direct hydraulic connection to the Otaki River is illustrated by the rapid groundwater level response to stage changes in the Otaki River (GWRC, 2012).
+The Waitohu sub-zone is characterised by Holocene sands at the surface and relatively less transmissive Q1 sand and late Quarternary (Q5/Q6) alluvial deposits at depth.
+This zone hosts significant surface water features such as wetlands and small lakes within the Holocene sand materials.
+Abstraction from all depths has a potential to affect water levels and flows in surface water features hydraulically connected to the Holocene sand aquifer.
+The Waitohu sub zone is classified as Category B except in Q1 gravels along the Waitohu Stream channel which should be classified as Category A up to a depth of 20m.
+Allocation criteria for groundwater takes from the Otaki groundwater management The Otaki River sub-zone is classified as Category A to all depths and it is recommended that allocation from this sub-zone is managed as equivalent to surface water abstraction from the Otaki River i.e. allocation should be referenced to MALF conditions in the Otaki River.
+Cumulative drawdown below the Q1 gravels in the Otaki River is unlikely to result in significant wetland drawdown or significant drawdowns at the coast.
+The Waitohu sub-zone is classified as Category B to all depths except in Q1 gravels along the Waitohu Stream (to a depth of 20m) which are classified as Category A. All other areas, including areas traversed by the Waimanu Stream, are classified as Category B. It is recommended allocation from the Waitohu Stream and adjacent Category A alluvium is referenced to flows in the Waitohu Stream at 7 day MALF conditions.
+Allocation from Category B areas should be referenced to drawdowns in the shallow unconfined aquifer adjacent to significant wetlands.
+This assessment should take into account cumulative drawdown resulting from abstraction in the Waitohu groundwater sub-zone.
+Drawdown should not exceed 2m.
+Groundwater takes should be referenced to coastal aquifer drawdowns.
+Cumulative abstractions should not result in more than 1 m of drawdown at the coastline.
+Otaki Sub-zone Recharge Average annual recharge is 9.3x10 6 m 3 with a lower quartile recharge of 7.7x10 6 m 3 .
+Average daily recharge is 258,333m 3 with a lower quartile of 213,888m 3 Waitohu Sub-zone Recharge Average annual recharge is 11.84x10 6 m 3 with a lower quartile recharge of 8.92x10 6 m 3 .
+Average daily recharge is 32,439m 3 with a lower quartile of 24,438m 3 Existing NRP zones Otaki Groundwater Management zone.
+Current consented Allocation as at No of groundwater takes m3/day x106 m3/year x10 6 m 3 /year December 2013 19 6,531 1.134 highly permeable unconfined conditions extend to between 20 to 30 metres below ground.

-The primary hydrogeological features of the Otaki management zone are the primary aquifers underlying the Otaki River and Waitohu sub-zones (GWRC, 2014):
+The primary hydrogeological features of the Otaki management zone are the primary aquifers underlying the Otaki and Waitohu sub-zones (GWRC, 2012):